WillFilipski/entro.py/README.md

 of a given doublet, ```genome.count(x + y)``` and dividing it by the aforementioned doublet space, ```len(genome)-1```.
 This is all appended to a list of doublet frequencies, ```fij = []```.
 The nested for loops in effect are the same method described by
 R.A.
 Elton, but instead of keeping it in a 4x4 matrix, the results are appended into a 1-dimensional list.

+As such, *is important to note* that the time complexity of these two particular functions (doublet frequencies & divergence from independence) are $O(N^2)$ with the size of the input alphabet (the .count() function is $O(N)$).
+While this is trivial for small alphabets (Like that of the genome) it will become computationally prohibitive at larger input spaces.